MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-receiving-and-putting-away-in-advanced-warehousing.md

 The following walkthrough demonstrates method D in the previous table.

 ## <a name="about-this-walkthrough"></a>About This Walkthrough
 In advanced warehouse configurations where your location is set up to require receiving processing in addition to put-away processing, you use the **Warehouse Receipt** page to record and post the receipt of items on multiple inbound orders.
 When the warehouse receipt is posted, one or more warehouse put-away documents are created to instruct warehouse workers to take the received item and place them in designated places according to bin setup or in other bins.
 The specific placement of the items is recorded when the warehouse put-away is registered.
-The inbound source document can be a purchase order, sales return order, inbound transfer order, or assembly or production order with output that is ready to be put away.
+The inbound source document can be a purchase order, sales return order, inbound transfer order, or assembly or works order with output that is ready to be put away.
 If the receipt is created from an inbound order, more than one inbound source document can be retrieved for the receipt.
 By using this method you can register many items arriving from different inbound orders with one receipt.

 This walkthrough demonstrates the following tasks.

 -   Setting up WHITE location for receiving and putting away.
 -   Creating and releasing two purchase orders for full warehouse handling.
--   Creating and posting a warehouse receipt document for multiple purchase order lines from specific vendors.
+-   Creating and posting a warehouse receipt document for multiple purchase order lines from specific suppliers.
 -   Registering a warehouse put-away for the received items.

 > [!NOTE]